-Medardo Verastegui Inga, dressed in yellow performs the Huaconada in Mito, Peru on New Year’s Day, 2019.
+Medardo Verastegui Inga performs the Huaconada in Mito, Peru on New Year’s Day, 2019.

 © J. Ashley Nixon